OctopusDeploy/blog/blog/2020-06/deploy-to-rancher-with-octopus/index.md

 Click **SAVE** and you're done!
 For verification, you can watch for the initial health check to run.

-## Deploying to the cluster
+## Deploying to the clusters
 Deploying to a cluster that is managed through Rancher is no different than deploying to a non-Rancher managed cluster.
 I'll use the same example process from my [Beyond Hello World: Build a real-world Kubernetes CI/CD pipeline](https://octopus.com/blog/build-a-real-world-kubernetes-cicd-pipeline) post, but target the Rancher managed cluster instead.
 If you haven't read that post, the project looks like this,

 ![](octopus-project-process.png)

-Deploying the Release, we can see it executed against Rancher-dev
+Deploying the Release, we can see it executed against both our on-premise cluster Rancher-dev and our Google Cloud cluster

 ![](octopus-project-deployment-complete.png)

-And there you have it, we've successfully deployed to a Kubernetes cluster managed by Rancher!
+And there you have it, we've successfully deployed to Kubernetes clusters managed by Rancher!

 ## Conclusion
 In this post I demonstrated how you can integrate Racher with Octopus deploy.
 Happy Deployments!